hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 * [Running distributed NLP fine-tuning tasks on SLURM](#running-distributed-nlp-fine-tuning-tasks-on-slurm)
 * [Running a Flask web server for exercising inference](#running-a-flask-web-server-for-exercising-inference-with-the-fine-tuned-models)
 * [Reference](#reference)

+## Motivation
+I have found Ratsgo's NLPBOOK blog is instrumental in understaning NLP fine-tuning tasks on top of Pytorch Lightning Framework.

 ## KISTI Neuron GPU Cluster
 Neuron is a KISTI GPU cluster system consisting of 65 nodes with 260 GPUs (120 of NVIDIA A100 GPUs and 140 of NVIDIA V100 GPUs).
 [Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling.